Revati2103/cookbook/README.md

-# Getting Started with Create React App
+# Simple App that allows you to add recipes and filter based on search query.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).